Bharath-kumar4703/Amazon-Sales-Analysis/README.md

   from amazon group by city order by after_tax desc;

 -- 18. Identify the customer type with the highest VAT payments.(Member - 7810.53)

  select Customer_type, round(sum(Tax),2) as Tax from amazon group by Customer_type order by Tax desc;

 -- 19. What is the count of distinct customer types in the dataset?
-(Normal , Member) select count(distinct(customer_type)) as cnt from amazon;
+(Normal , Member)

+ select count(distinct(customer_type)) as cnt from amazon;

--- 20. What is the count of distinct payment methods in the dataset?(Cash, Credit Card, Ewallet) select  count(distinct(Payment)) as payment_methods from amazon;
+-- 20. What is the count of distinct payment methods in the dataset?(Cash, Credit Card, Ewallet)

+ select  count(distinct(Payment)) as payment_methods from amazon;

 -- 21. Which customer type occurs most frequently?
 (1.Member, 2.Normal)

  select Customer_type, count(Customer_type) as cnt from amazon group by Customer_type order by cnt desc;

 -- 22. Identify the customer type with the highest purchase frequency.
+(Member)

-(Member) select Customer_type,Sum(Quantity) as purchase_quantity, round(sum(total),2) as revenue_generated from amazon group by Customer_type order by purchase_quantity desc;
+select Customer_type,Sum(Quantity) as purchase_quantity, round(sum(total),2) as revenue_generated from amazon
+group by Customer_type order by purchase_quantity desc;

+-- 23. Determine the predominant gender among customers ?

+ select Gender,
--- 23. Determine the predominant gender among customers. select Gender, sum(case when Gender = 'Female' then 1 end) as Female, sum(case when Gender = 'Male' then 1  end) as Male
+ sum(case when Gender = 'Female' then 1 end) as Female, sum(case when Gender = 'Male' then 1  end) as Male